 - The firm's staff do not perform any management responsibilities (e.g. make decisions or judgments for management, approve transactions, etc.) and do not perform services prohibited under the Independence rule.

 What primary considerations were addressed in this interpretation?

 The appearance of the firm's independence is a primary consideration.
 Factors the PEEC provided for a member to consider are:

-- whether the engagement is discrete or recurring in nature - if recurring, the frequency of the engagements
+- is the engagement is discrete or recurring in nature?

-- whether staff provide services exclusively for this client, or also for other clients
+- did staff provide services exclusively for the client, or does he/she also serve other clients?

-- frequency of the staff's activities at the client (e.g. daily, monthly?)
+- how frequently does staff perform its activities at the client (e.g. daily, monthly)?

 Certain situations would impair independence, according to the proposal: